-- f.
-The initiative should take a maximum of 2 years (24 months) to achieve the project targets.
-Initiatives that can demonstrate realistic/plausible impact (e.g., job creation) in a shorter period will be considered more competitive. - g.
-Applicants need to acknowledge that while the intellectual property (IP) will reside with the applicant, all successful applicants must permit the Jobs Fund to use the concept for learning and dissemination purposes.
-The learning material will be developed in conjunction with the owner of the IP and will not be used for commercial dissemination. - h.
-Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL the following additional criteria as of 31 March 2023: - i.
-The project must have reached at least 50% of its contracted implementation period in one of their Jobs Fund-funded projects. - ii.
-Performance on the applicable contracted job and placement targets combined must be greater than 50% since inception date in one of their Jobs Fund-funded projects. - iii.
-The project must have reached at least 50% inception-to-date expenditure as measured against total contracted expenditure in one of their Jobs Fund-funded projects.
+- i) The Jobs Fund will consider funding project administration costs and other expenditures that contribute to building the capacity at applicant or grant recipient level, but this should not exceed 20% of the total funding requirement for Enterprise Development and Support for Workseekers applications and up to 30% for Institutional Capacity Building Window - j) Existing/ previous Jobs Fund Partners will only be eligible to respond to the call if they meet ALL the following additional criteria as of 31 March 2025: - The project must have reached at least 50% of its contracted implementation period in one of their Jobs Fund-funded projects. - Performance on the applicable contracted job and placement targets combined must be greater than 50% since inception date in one of their Jobs Fund-funded projects. - The project must have reached at least 50% inception-to-date expenditure as measured against total contracted expenditure in one of their Jobs Fund-funded projects.